What is the Ha Giang Loop?

 Try to blend in with the locals and wear the right stuff.
 While there is a more lackadaisical attitude to road safety in Vietnam, a well-fitting helmet is a must-have item, as are sturdy boots and long-sleeved pants and tops.

 This is a challenging route for many bikers.
-Take it easy and be extra careful on the stone and dirt sections of the road.
+Don’t let your ambition outweigh your talent, take it easy and be extra careful on the stone and dirt sections of the road.

 When it comes to booking a tour of the Ha Giang Loop, one of the main differentiators is the group size.
 While it may be tempting to book the cheapest tour out there, there will likely be way more people on these tours, helping to keep costs down.
 Tours that run with smaller groups are generally more enjoyable and also safer, with a better guide-to-traveller ratio.

 We always recommend that backpackers hold valid travel insurance.
-This only becomes more important when you’re road-tripping along narrow, windy mountain roads in a country where accidents are common.
+This only becomes more important when you’re road-tripping along narrow, winding mountain roads in a country where accidents are common.

 Riding the Ha Giang Loop boasts some of the most impressive scenery in the whole of Vietnam.
 It’s a great way to escape the well-trodden tourist path in Southeast Asia and meet different kinds of people, both in the local communities and in your tour group (if you choose to have one).
 Put simply, this epic Vietnamese road trip is a no-brainer!